2021 Super Formula Championship

 The 2021 Japanese Super Formula Championship was the forty-ninth season of premier Japanese open-wheel motor racing, and the ninth under the moniker of Super Formula.
 Naoki Yamamoto entered the 2021 season as the defending drivers' champion.

 Tomoki Nojiri took his first drivers' championship at the penultimate round at Motegi, while Team Impul took their first teams' championship since 2010 at the season finale.

 Teams and drivers

+Every Honda-powered car used a Honda HR-414E engine and every Toyota-powered car used a Toyota RI4A engine.